menu

 Demographics

-The citizens of Collinsville - Tioga are slightly better educated than the national average of 21.84% for all cities and towns, with 21.99% of adults in Collinsville - Tioga having a bachelor's degree or advanced degree.
+The population of Collinsville - Tioga overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Collinsville - Tioga, 22.97% have at least a bachelor's degree.

 Collinsville - Tioga is a somewhat ethnically-diverse town.
 The people who call Collinsville - Tioga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Collinsville - Tioga residents report their race to be White, followed by Black or African-American.
 Collinsville - Tioga also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.39% of the town’s residents.
-Important ancestries of people in Collinsville - Tioga include German, Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 13.22% of the town’s residents.
+Important ancestries of people in Collinsville - Tioga include Irish, German, English, French, and Scots-Irish.

 The most common language spoken in Collinsville - Tioga is English.
 Other important languages spoken here include Spanish and Italian.